MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.ManagedCache/v1.6.1/Set-AzureManagedCache.md

 ```

 ### -Memory
-Specifies the new size of the azure_2 Cache.
+Specifies the new size of the Azure Cache.
 The cache size might affect the cost of the service.
 Enter a value followed by MB or GB, such as 128MB or 8GB.
-This value must be compatible with the Sku of the azure_2 Cache.
+This value must be compatible with the Sku of the Azure Cache.
 This parameter has the following considerations:

 - When the value of Sku is Basic, the value of Memory must be divisible by 128MB.